ychzhu/uranos/binaries/Readme.md

 - The Win32 package contains the URANOS binaries including the Qt DLLs.
 An installed version of ROOT 6.22.08 is required to run the program.
-- The Linux package contains URANOS compiled for Ubuntu 20.
+- The Ubuntu Linux package contains URANOS compiled for Ubuntu 20.
 An installed version of ROOT 6.22.08 and QT 5.12.8 is required to run the program.
+- The CentOS Linux package contains URANOS compiled for CentOS 7.
+An installed version of ROOT 6.22.08 and QT 5.9.7 is required to run the program.